• Home

 Exclusions

-• critical ischaemia/wet gangrene (the patient should attend A&E at the Royal Free Hospital)
+• For critical ischaemia/wet gangrene, the patient should attend the Emergency Department at the Royal Free Hospital.

 How to Refer